sumedha1308/mern-stack-boiler-plate/mern-stack-boiler-plate/README.md

 # Getting Started with MERN-APP

-After clonning this repository, we have to create .env file for db credentials.
+After clonning this repository, developer has to create .env file for db credentials.

 # sample data for .env file